-The Corporation or lending funds may enter into lending agreements with resource companies operating in various international locations.
+The Corporation or Lending and Streaming Funds may enter into lending agreements with natural resource companies operating in various international locations.
 There are a number of risks that borrowers may face in foreign jurisdictions including, but not limited to, uncertain political or economic environments, terrorism or military action, civil disruption, changes to law or regulations, and government expropriation of property.
-Any of these risks could potentially adversely affect the borrower's ability to repay its respective indebtedness with the Corporation or the lending funds.
-Changes in governments or policies could also adversely affect the Corporation and lending funds or potentially result in difficulty or an inability to realize on or dispose of security granted by borrowers.
+Any of these risks could potentially adversely affect the borrower's ability to repay its respective indebtedness with the Corporation or the Lending and Streaming Funds.
+Changes in governments or policies could also adversely affect the Corporation and Lending Funds or potentially result in difficulty or an inability to realize on or dispose of security granted by borrowers.
 There is no assurance that governments will allow the transfer or sale of the underlying security.